-When my son first came out as being transgender, there were a lot of things I didn’t know.
+When my son first came out as transgender, there were many things I didn't know.
 What a binder was.
 How to administer testosterone.
 All the letters in LGBTQIA+.
-That transvestite is an out of date term, and many people in the LGBTQ+ community consider it offensive.
+That transvestite is an out-of-date term, and many people in the LGBTQ+ community consider it offensive.
 In those first days, weeks, and months, I spent hours on the internet reading everything I could find, just trying to catch up.
-I was just getting started on my journey, and my son was years ahead in his.
+I was just starting my journey, and my son was years ahead of me.
 It felt like I would never catch up.
-I wish I knew then that it was going to be a long journey.
-One that would change me in ways I never could have imagined.
+I wish I had known then that it would be a long journey.
+One that would change me in ways I could never have imagined.

-There are so many things I wish I knew then.
+There are so many things I wish I had known then.
 So many things I wish I had done differently.

 I wish I had known that gender and sexuality are not the same things.
-This seems like such a no-brainer, once you know it.
-But I didn’t, and many people don’t.
-It would have prevented me from asking my son questions that were irrelevant to his being transgender.
+This seems like such a no-brainer once you realize it.
+But I didn't, and many people don't.
+It would have prevented me from asking my son questions irrelevant to his being transgender.
 Also, as a result of my misinformation, he had to educate me about this, which was not his job.
 I should have been doing the work myself, and I wish I could go back and change that.

-No one told me that his transition wasn’t going to have a straight-line, step-by-step process.
+I was surprised to find out his transition wouldn't have a straight-line, step-by-step process.
 I am a planner and a process thinker.
 This was what I expected.
-I thought that when he began his transition, it would follow a series of logical steps – some kind of timeline.
-I know now that not only is this not true, not everyone’s transitions look the same.
-What’s true for one person may not be true for another.
-Knowing this would have saved me a lot of frustration trying to figure out what was coming next, as I tried my best to support him.
+I thought that when he began his transition, it would follow a series of logical steps - some kind of timeline.
+I know now that not only is this not true, but not everyone's transitions look the same.
+What's true for one person may not be true for another.
+Knowing this would have saved me a lot of frustration trying to figure out what was coming next as I tried my best to support him.

-Speaking of support, I wish I knew how best to support him in those early days.
-For the first few months, possibly the first year, I was very me-focused.
+Speaking of support, I wish I had known how best to support him in those early days.
+I was very me-focused for the first few months, possibly the first year.
 I was processing his transition and how I could move forward through my feelings.
-I did reach out to him frequently and offer him my support.
-But I wish I had taken more time to be more him focused.
-To ask better questions.
+I did reach out to him frequently and offered him my support.
+But I wish I had taken more time to be more him focused and to ask better questions.
 To learn what the questions I should have asked were.

 I wish I had responded better during those first days after he came out.
-I learned about his being transgender from Facebook, and it came as quite a shock.
-He was getting ready to go back to college, and I wasn’t sure how to broach the subject with him.
+I learned about his being transgender from Facebook, which was quite a shock.
+He was getting ready to go back to college, and I wasn't sure how to broach the subject with him.
 So I waited to see if he would come to me first.
 I have regretted that decision every day for the past four years.
 If I could go back and do it all over, I would have gone to him first.
-I wish we had that whole week to talk about all the things behind his post and how he felt and what it meant.
+I wish we had that whole week to talk about everything behind his post, how he felt, and what it meant.

 Making mistakes is a normal part of the journey.